 That’s why there’s strong opposition to 5G.
 That’s why more needs to be done to test and regulate new technologies.

 That’s why we need to raise awareness about EMF safety.

 EMF Radiation Safety Day will take place on September 22 because English scientist Michael Faraday was born on that day in 1791.

-And Faraday not only invented electromagnetic induction, he also invented the technology that would make shielding against electromagnetic radiation possible: The Faraday cage.
+And Faraday not only invented electromagnetic induction, but he also invented the technology that would make shielding against electromagnetic radiation possible: the Faraday cage.

 A Faraday cage, also known as a Faraday shield, is an enclosure that blocks electric fields.
 The cage must be made from a material that conducts electricity – for example, a fine metal mesh.

 It works like this: When an electric charge or wave of electromagnetic radiation hits the cage, it gets distributed around the cage’s exterior.
 This cancels out electric charges or radiation in the cage’s interior, thus protecting whatever is inside.

 Another simplified way to describe the Faraday cage is as a type of hollow conductor.
 When the conductor is charged, the charge stays only on the surface.

 Faraday cages don’t block everything.
 The earth’s magnetic field, for example, penetrates.
 Some radio frequency waves might pass through the cage depending on factors like distance and frequency of the signal.